Djacon/obsidian-ml-notes/Math/Statistics/Statistics.md

-**Statistics** is a mathematical body of science that refers to the collection, analysis, interpretation or explanation, and presentation of [[data]], or as a branch of [[math]].
-Some consider statistics to be a distinct mathematical science rather than a branch of mathematics.
-While many scientific investigations make use of data, statistics is concerned with the use of data in the context of uncertainty and decision making in the face of uncertainty
+**Statistics** is a branch of [[math]] that deals with the collection, analysis, interpretation, presentation, and organization of [[data]].
+It involves using mathematical and statistical methods to extract meaning and insights from data, and to make informed decisions based on the results

 ## 1. Introduction:
 ### 1.1. [[Population]] and [[sample]]